zealbell/TetrisView/README.md

     </linkersoft.blackpanther.blacktetris.TetrisView>
 ```

-  Here is an example of a single-compound TetrisView containing an imageview and a textview
+  Here is an example of a single-compound TetrisView containing an imageview and a basic view
   in a framelayout(it's a simple modification to the above)

 ```xml